The New Atheism

 Those who insist that objective morality makes no difference to human autonomy still expect morality to guide the behavior of others.
 That our society is saturated with transcendent moral sentiments accounts for the popularity of some television programs that arrest our attention night after night.
 Perhaps ninety percent of the shows they contain depend exclusively on our ability to apply objective moral standards to the actions of the characters.
 Should the Judeo-Christian moral bank close its doors to our cultural psyche, the bankruptcy of human-centered morality would eventually send our spiritual tentacles scouring for an alternative transcendent anchor.
 Thus were the new atheists to succeed in their quest, the result would not be the elimination of religion but the entrenchment of a different religion.
 As Ravi Zacharias has warned, eventually, the real choice for the West will not be between Christianity and atheism but between Christianity and some other religion.
 Beware of ethical naturalists bearing moral gifts.

 J.M.
-Njoroge is a member of the speaking team at Ravi Zacharias International Ministries in Nairobi, Kenya.
+Njoroge is a member of the speaking team at Ravi Zacharias International Ministries in Atlanta, Georgia.